Innovation

 Corrosion-resistant titanium is found in many types of medical appliances and is now a common substitute for stainless steel to make lightweight, yet durable skeletal supports and bone replacements.
 Titanium is also used in dental implants; it can be metal 3D printed to create customized parts from a patient’s scans and X-rays.

-Aluminum is commonly used in support equipment that must be light, strong, and corrosion-resistant such as wheelchairs, walking sticks, and orthopedic supports.
+Aluminum is a commonly used metal in medicine.
+It is preferred for support equipment that must be light, strong, and corrosion-resistant, such as wheelchairs, walking sticks, and orthopedic supports.

 Platinum is biocompatible and is also an excellent conductor.
 Thin platinum wires are used for internal electronic implants, such as pacemakers and hearing aids.